WestDRI/wgpages/content/python2/python-11-numpy.md

 print("It took", finish - start, "seconds")

 ```
-Using numpy further, you can speed up the nested loop between the `start = ...` and `finish = ...` lines
+Using NumPy further, you can speed up the nested loop between the `start = ...` and `finish = ...` lines
 by at least a factor of 1,000X.
 If you achieve a significant speedup, please
 send us your solution at "`training` at `westdri` dot `ca`".
 {{< /question >}}